 Back to Top of Page

 We are usually able to ship an instrument, fully-serviced, within a few days to a week after receipt of your order.
 During extremely cold or hot weather, however, we will hold shipments of delicate wooden instruments if, in our opinion, there is significant risk of damage.
-We usually ship via United Parcel Service Ground Delivery for customers within the continental United States whenever possible and prepay all surface shipping and insurance costs on orders over $200.00.
-Expedited air delivery via United Parcel Service or Federal Express are optionally available at cost.
-Smaller orders under $200.00 are assessed shipping at cost plus a $1.00 packing charge.
+We usually ship via United Parcel Service Ground Delivery for customers within the continental United States whenever possible and prepay all surface shipping and insurance costs on orders over $500.00.
+Expedited air delivery via UPS or the USPS are optionally available.
+Lower value orders are assessed shipping at cost.

 Back to Top of Page